 sudo systemctl restart plexmediaserver

-Section 2: Configure UFW Firewall for Plex Media Server on Debian
+Configure UFW Firewall for Plex Media Server

 Securing your Plex Media Server is crucial, especially when you plan to access it remotely or allow others to access it.
 UFW (Uncomplicated Firewall) is a great way to protect your server.

-Step 1: Enable UFW Firewall
+Enable the UFW Firewall

 First, check if UFW is installed on your system.
 If not, install it using the following command: